Tenoke/jekyll-blog/_posts/2020-01-19-bad-search.markdown

 Part of the issue in this specific case is that they’ve started ignoring settings for displaying results from specific time periods.
 It’s definitely not the whole issue though, and not something new or specific to phone searches.

 Now, I’ve always been biased towards the new - books, tech, everything, but I can’t help but feel that a lot of things which were done pretty well before are done worse today.
 We do have better technology, yet we somehow build inferior solutions with it all too often.
+Further, if they had the same bias of showing me only recent results I'll understand it better, but that's not even the case.
 And yes, I get that the incentives of users and providers don’t align perfectly, that Google isn’t your friend, etc. But what is DDG’s excuse?
 As for the Case Study part, and me saying this isn’t simply a rant - I lied, hence the quotation marks in the title.
 Don’t trust everything you read, especially the goddamn dates on your search results.